muratk3n/thirdwave/en/README.md

 is incompatible spills over its borders, war ensues.

 Nationalists do not use the L word bcz during 40s it is associated with internationalism, or [shudder], Jews!
-It's not used now, but blow a smoke up your ass with the word "populism" bcz Reaganism has been banging on the other word decades.
+It's not used now, but they blow smoke up your ass with the word "populism" bcz Reaganism has been banging on the other word decades.

 But the action speaks louder than words.
 Trump did promise not to